EricssonResearch/dnt/getting_started/scenario_tsn/README.md

 For this we also need an elimination action.

 For the rest of this guide, we will stick to the terminology of member streams and compound streams.
-Since the stream names are defined by the user in R2DTWO, meaningful names can make it clearer which stream is member and which is compound.
+Since the stream names are defined by the user in DNT, meaningful names can make it clearer which stream is member and which is compound.

 ### Explanation of the configuration

-For full details, please take a look into the R2DTWO documentation.
+For full details, please take a look into the DNT documentation.

-Right now we are only explaining the actions in the `r2dtwo.ini` file.
+Right now we are only explaining the actions in the `dnt.ini` file.
-Like other R2DTWO configurations, this consists three main sections: `[interfaces]`, `[objects]` and `[streams]`.
+Like other DNT configurations, this consists three main sections: `[interfaces]`, `[objects]` and `[streams]`.

-The `[interfaces]` section describes the network interfaces for R2DTWO for sending and receiving traffic.
+The `[interfaces]` section describes the network interfaces for DNT for sending and receiving traffic.
 It's completely normal, if an interface is only used for just sending or just receiving - it depends on the scenario we have.

 ```